martinhbramwell/gspread_HelloOAuthWorld/README.md

 =============================

-Currently, GSpread's documentation for its authorize() method does little more than tell you to read Google's manuals.
+Currently, GSpread's documentation for the authorize() method does little more than tell you to read Google's manuals.
 If you have small experience with OAuth, this can be a big problem, as in  -- many days down the drain.

 This example should get you going quickly, as long as you already have Python running in Ubuntu.
 Everything else is explained step by step.